|

 Guangzhou's thriving economy means that the city's center is densely packed with elaborately designed skyscrapers that are colorfully lit at night.
 This has given rise to a thriving industry of cruise ships that operate on the Pearl River each night giving tourists the opportunity to view the spectacle from the river.
 We signed up for a one-hour cruise and settled into our seats at a table we shared with a large family.
 The ship had a professional photographer on board who spent the cruise loudly ordering passengers to pose in front of the Canton Tower, a landmark on the river's shoreline.
 As the only westerners on board, we didn't realize until the cruise was nearly over and the photographer chased us down that the ticket fare included a photo of us.

-The Temple of the Six Banyan Trees is one of
+The Temple of the Six Banyan Trees is one of four major Buddhist Temples in Guangzhou |

 Always in search of interesting temples, I learned that Guangzhou has four Buddhist Temples to visit.
 The Temple of the Six Banyan Trees is one of the best known and has a long history, dating to 537 A.D.
 Having been rebuilt over the years, the temple consists of several buildings that surround an octagonal pagoda.
 Originally built in 1097, the existing pagoda dates from 1900 and contains Buddhist relics.